 Shaunna promoted the band and booked the shows.
 I designed our logo and made flyers.
 We all blanketed the poles of San Francisco with them, night after night, especially the week before a show.
 We would divide up the neighborhoods: SOMA (south of Market), upper Haight, lower Haight, Castro, Polk street.
 Those were the hotspots.
 The poles were covered and recovered with paper.
 You could put a flyer up and there would be someone 30 seconds behind you with another flyer from another band, armed with a staple gun and ready to cover up whatever your shit was.
 We would climb on top of the hoods of cars or newspaper stands to get our posters high on the poles so they would be harder to cover up.
 We were relentless and ruthless when it came to our flyers; we didn’t have a lot of money but we had lots of time, creativity and energy.
 We put them in the windows of shops along Haight street and plastered them all over bus stops.

 Early shows of the band were parties, with the band easily consuming as much alcohol as the audience.
-After a few incidents of drunken mayhem we decided to refrain from alcohol consumption during our shows, and it paid off in spades.
+After a few incidents of drunken mayhem we decided to refrain from alcohol consumption during our shows, and the newly found discipline paid off.